rsoury/wp-imgix/README.md

 #### `imgix_skip_for_url`

-Allows skipping the Tachyon URL for a given image URL.
+Allows skipping the ImgIX URL for a given image URL.
 Defaults to `false`.

 ```php
 add_filter( 'imgix_skip_for_url', function ( $skip, $image_url, $args ) {